Silver River (film): Development

 The film began as an original story for the screen by Stephen Longstreet, who had written Stallion Road.
 Longstreet said he got the historical aspects of the story from his grandfather Stephen Longstreet, a cousin of General James Longstreet.

-It was bought by Warner Bros announced in December 1946 that they would make it as a vehicle for Humphrey Bogart with Owen Crump to produce.
+It was bought by Warner Bros, who announced in December 1946 that they would make it as a vehicle for Humphrey Bogart with Owen Crump to produce.
 Warners hired Longstreet to turn his story into a screenplay.

 Before the film was made, Longstreet received an offer to have his story published as a novel.
 In August 1947 Warners ordered 100,000 copies of the novel to be published by Ross Press.

 By February 1947 Errol Flynn's name was linked to the movie.
 By April both Flynn and Ann Sheridan were signed as leads.
 Ann Sheridan later said the film "was not a good picture" and Jack Warner "was amazed that I accepted it" but that "Errol Flynn was a big box office name and women didn't get to do Westerns very often and I thought it might be a good combination and I thought that it might turn into a good picture.
 Unfortunately it didn't."

 Raoul Walsh agreed to take on direction, determined to keep the film's star Errol Flynn on a "short leash".
 Flynn had gained an infamous reputation in Hollywood for his behavior and drinking habits.

 Longstreet later wrote that "by 1947 Flynn had deteriorated.
 His drinking dominated, and I suspect drugs too; his wives, he'd say, were like shackles.
 And he was finding it hard to face a camera.
 The drinking had angered Warner Bros and he was about to be let go."
 Longstreet says Ann Sheridan was known for "lapping up the sauce" as well, and claims Walsh told him "Kid, write it fast.
 They're not drinking.
 They promised Jack Warner that, but you never know."

 In April, Thomas Mitchell signed to play the third lead.